aniket-thakare/password_project/README.md

+# PASSWORD GENERATOR #

-# This project contain password generator python script, which execute on terminal interface.
+## This project contain password generator python script, which execute on terminal interface.

 ### one contain ASCII password generator and other one has simple python passord generator.